RodeoYeeHa/behave2unitgen/README.md

 We use the annotated method getContactsAfter() to get the ExampleTable out of the story.
 With the method getResultData() we feed DBUnit directly with this data and DBUnit compares the result data with the supposed data itself.

 That's it!
-Now, all three steps are implemented: @Given, @When and @Then.
+Now all three steps are implemented: @Given, @When and @Then.

 When we start the test again, we see in the JUnit-Reports that all three tests succeed: